BenjaminTang123/lightweight-cstring/README.md

 ### Why is the value returned by find() a value much larger than the length of the string?

-That value is often `LCString.h` - `NO_FOUND`.
+That value is often the macro in `LCString.h` - `NO_FOUND`.
 This value is used to mark not found.
 However, if this value does not match the value of `NO_FOUND`, there may be some problems.
 You can choose to report this problem.
 Thank you.

 # Examples